A hidden Markov model for statistical arbitrage in international crude oil futures markets: Cointegration analysis and spread modelling

-It is worth noticing that every time a new observation becomes available all the filters/estimates in (\ref{eqn_apx:filters}) and (\ref{eqn_apx:estimationEqs}) are updated without re-running the whole filtering algorithm, due to its recursive nature.
-This is an advantage of the online filter-based EM algorithm, which allows the model to be constantly tuned to the actual market information.
+It is worth noting that every time a new observation becomes available all the filters in (\ref{eqn_apx:filters}) and (\ref{eqn_apx:estimationEqs}) are simply updated without re-running the whole filtering algorithm, due to its recursive nature.
+This is an advantage of the online filter-based EM algorithm, which allows the model to be constantly tuned to the actual market information in a computationally efficient way.